Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 ---
-tags: [firstTag, secondTag]
+tags: [Implementation, ]
 ---

 ## LESSON INTRODUCTION

-Security [[assessment]] refers to processes and tools that evaluate the #attack surface.
+Security [[assessment]] refers to processes and tools that evaluate the attack surface.
 With knowledge of adversary tactics and capabilities, you can assess whether points on the [[attack surface]] are potentially vulnerable [[attack vector]].
 The output of [[assessment]] is recommendations for deploying, enhancing, or reconfiguring security controls to mitigate the risk that vulnerabilities are exploitable by [[threat]] actors.

 Lesson Objectives